List of Coronation Street characters introduced in 2014: Gemma Winter

-Gemma Winter, played by Dolly-Rose Campbell, made her first on-screen appearance on 1 October 2014.
+Gemini "Gemma" Winter (also Winter-Brown), played by Dolly-Rose Campbell, made her first on-screen appearance on 1 October 2014.
 She originally appeared from October 2014 to September 2015 as a recurring character before returning on a permanent basis from 11 March 2016.
 In June 2017, Campbell won the British Soap Award for Best Comedy Performance.
 In August, she was longlisted for Funniest Female at the Inside Soap Awards.
 She later made the viewer-voted shortlist, and won the award on 6 November 2017.

 Gemma is an old friend of Kylie Platt (Paula Lane).
 They are reunited when Kylie returns to the Eccleston estate where they grew up.
 Gemma is also close friends with drug dealer Callum Logan (Sean Ward) and terrorises the Platt family with him.
 After leaving her family, Kylie briefly stays with Gemma, before she returns home.
 Callum and Gemma befriend Sarah Platt's (Tina O'Brien) teenage daughter Bethany (Lucy Fallon), and she starts spending time with them at The Dog & Gun pub.
 Gemma and Callum pressure Bethany into smoking cannabis and, Callum gets Bethany to sell drugs for him.
 While Sarah is at Callum's flat, Gemma turns up with her face bloodied and battered.
 She claims that she and Callum are in trouble.
 After Callum attacks Jason Grimshaw (Ryan Thomas), he and Gemma hatch a plan to stop the Platts from reporting him to the police.
 Gemma drives Bethany away from the street and shows her a video call from Callum, who has drugged Sarah.
 He tells Bethany to give him an alibi or he will hurt Sarah.
 Gemma then drives Bethany to the police station.
 Callum's plan is successful, and he is released from police custody.
 Gemma later disagrees with Callum over his plans to leave the country.
 Callum then receives a text from Kylie saying she has the £20,000 he wants and he tells Gemma to get out of his car.
 Gemma arrives at the Platt household the following week asking where Callum is, and with Sarah's obvious upset, Gemma notices something is wrong.
 However, Kylie texts Gemma from Callum's mobile phone saying that he is going to keep a low profile for a while as people are after him, which ultimately prompts Gemma to leave.